slouc/concurrency-in-scala-with-ce/README.md

 So, just to repeat, `ContextShift` can perform a "shift" which either moves the computation to a different thread pool or sends it to the current one for re-scheduling.
 Point at which the shift happens is often referred to as *asynchronous boundary*.
-Concept of asynchronous boundary has been described in the [Asynchronous boundary](#asynchronous-boundary) section, and now it has been re-introduced in the cats-effect context.
+Concept of asynchronous boundary has been described in the [Asynchronous boundary](#asynchronous-boundary) section, and now it has been revisited in the Cats-Effect context.

 Asynchronous boundary is one of two places at which an `IO` can be cancelled (the other one is every 512 flatMaps in the run loop; see the [Run loop](#run-loop) section).